libssh2/libssh2/docs/libssh2_crypto_engine.md

 # DESCRIPTION

-Returns currently used crypto engine, as en enum value.
+Returns currently used crypto engine, as an enum value.

 # AVAILABILITY